-The Small UAV Coalition is pleased to provide its comments in support of the petition by Pyka Inc. ("Pyka") for an exemption pursuant to 49 U.S.C.
-44807 to allow Pyka to operate an unmanned aircraft weighing up to 600 lbs. maximum takeoff weight for aerial spraying operations in remote, rural areas.
+The Small UAV Coalition ("Coalition") 1 is pleased to provide its comments in support of the amended petition by Pyka, Inc. ("Pyka") for an exemption pursuant to 49 U.S.C.
+44807 to allow Pyka to operate its Pyka Pelican, an unmanned aircraft weighing up to 1,214 lbs. (with payload) maximum takeoff weight, for aerial spraying operations in remote, rural areas.
+On February 3, 2020, the Coalition previously submitted comments in support of Pyka's original petition, which proposed to operate the Pyka P-400b, which weighed 600 lbs., and for the same reasons stated in the Coalition's initial comments, the Coalition supports the granting of this amended petition.